How To Childproof A Fireplace

 How to Childproof a Fireplace

-Install a Fireplace Gate or Screen
+1. Install a Sturdy Fireplace Screen

 A Fireplace Diy Hearth Cushion